itinance/react-native-fs/README.md

 The promise resolves with a boolean.

+### `promise moveFile(filepath, destPath)`

+Moves the file located at `filepath` to `destPath`.
+This is more performant than reading and then re-writing the file data because the move is done natively and the data doesn't have to be copied or cross the bridge.

 ### `promise unlink(filepath)`

 Unlinks the item at `filepath`.
 If the item does not exist, an error will be thrown.